Something in his voice doesn’t sound right. There’s a darker intent behind his smile, and she sees it sparking in his eyes.

 I would recommend this book to high school aged young adults because of the language and some of the sex and drug references, but I would definitely be on the look out for this book next year if you’re interested in young adult thrillers.
 The writing was phenomenal, the plot was great, and the characters were intriguing.
-Triple B approved!
+Definitely recommend!

 Other Novels by Stephen Wallenfels